JamalMays6/Devices-Exposed-to-the-Internet/README.md

-We then looked at which accounts did log in successfully over the past 30 days.
+I then looked at which accounts did log in successfully over the past 30 days.
 The only account observed making successful remote logons was labuser, our legitimate, preconfigured test account and all 16 logins came from expected, trusted sources.

 ![image](https://github.com/user-attachments/assets/b4b96893-e9cd-40de-a4b1-32e9b0b4cef4)